This Coconut Mango Chia Pudding is a recipe for creamy, rich, tropical goodness!

 In fact, I happily eat this for dessert quite often.
 A guilt-free dessert that’s an absolute treat?

 Chia Seed Pudding is simply awesome.
-You can make it ahead of time, it’s filled with good fats and fiber, Omega 3 and it is customizable.
+You can make it ahead of time, it’s filled with good fats and fibre, Omega 3 and it is customizable.
 Add any fruits, chocolate, nuts, jam, granola – everything is welcome!

 If you’re new to making chia seed pudding, all you’ll need is approximately 2 tablespoons per serving and your soaking liquid of choice!
 I went with coconut milk this time, but I have used homemade cashew milk, almond milk, and yogurt before ( see below for the links).
 The liquid you choose to soak the chia seeds in gives the pudding a lot of flavor, that helps accentuate the other ingredients added.
 Since the chia seeds themselves don’t offer much flavor, I like to add a bit of vanilla extract or cinnamon.
 Then, stir the mixture with milk well and refrigerate overnight!